Blessed are the poor in spirit for theirs is the kingdom of heaven. Matthew 5:3

 No. To be poor in spirit is to know that I am completely dependent on God.
 I’m not arrogant.
 I’m honest with others and myself.
 I don’t inflate my abilities to look good.
 I don’t pretend to be perfect in order to rise to a position of spiritual leadership.
 I know that I struggle with my flesh and can freely admit it without injured pride.
 With great confidence, I cast myself on God’s grace.

 The one who has never acknowledged his sinfulness and need for a Savior cannot enter the kingdom of heaven.
-Jesus makes it clear that someone like the tax collector has it right, the one who beat his chest in the temple and said, “Be merciful to me, Lord, a sinner!”
-He will inherit the kingdom of heaven because he was poor in spirit.
+Jesus made it clear that someone like the tax collector had it right, the one who beat his chest in the temple and said, “Be merciful to me, Lord, a sinner!”
+He would inherit the kingdom of heaven because he was poor in spirit.